orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 Orfeo Toolbox installation is straightforward:

 1. Download otb package for your OS.
 You can choose between:

    -   A full package corresponding to your operating system in `the package list <https://orfeo-toolbox.org/packages/>`__.
 Archives are named OTB-<version>-<OS>. **For Windows, "full package" is     the only archive**.
-You can find detailled explaination at :ref:`recommandedinstall`.
+You can find detailled explaination at `"recommended installation"  <#recommended-installation-one-package-containing-all-the-modules>`__.
    -   **Linux users** can choose a lighter installation.
 You can install only *Core* package, or specifics modules.
 OTB dependencies can be resolved either with system packages or our dependencies archive (OTB-<version>-Linux-Dependencies in package download list).
-Commands are detailled here :ref:`advancedinstallation`.
+Commands are detailled here `here <#advanced-installation-modular-installation>`__.

 2. Configure OTB: ``source /Path/To/OTB/otbenv.profile``
 3. Play with OTB in terminal (:doc:`CliInterface`), as QGIS module (:ref:`otbqgis` and :doc:`QGISInterface`) or in python scripts (:doc:`PythonAPI`).